-Temporary habitat loss and disturbance from maintenance operations (e.g. jack up operations and cable reburial)
+Temporary habitat loss and disturbance from maintenance operations (e.g. jack up operations and cable reburial).

-3.11.2.62 Temporary habitat loss/disturbance is likely to occur during the operational phase of Hornsea Three as a result of spud-can leg impacts from maintenance operations including jack-up operations and cable reburial works (where necessary).
-The impacts associated with these operations are likely to be similar in nature to those associated with the construction phase (see paragraphs 3.11.1.3 et seq.).
+3.11.2.63 Temporary habitat loss/disturbance is likely to occur during the operational phase of Hornsea Three as a result of spud-can leg impacts from maintenance operations including jack-up operations and cable reburial works (where necessary).
+The impacts associated with these operations are likely to be similar in nature to those associated with the construction phase (see paragraphs 3.11.1.2 et seq.).

-- 3.11.2.63 The operation and maintenance phase is assumed to involve up to 87 jack-up operations per year over the 25 year design life of Hornsea Three, which will lead to a total area of temporary habitat disturbance of up to 2,218,500 m2 (Table 3.11) over the entire design lifetime of the project.
-Impacts will be limited to the immediate area around the turbine foundations, where spud-can legs will come into contact with the seabed.
+- 3.11.2.64 Maintenance operations (i.e. jack up operations and cable reburial and repair) will lead to temporary habitat loss/disturbance of up to 9,770,400 m2 (Table 3.11) over the entire design lifetime of Hornsea Three (i.e. 35 years).
+This represents approximately 0.8% of the Hornsea Three array area and offshore cable corridor.
+Impacts will be limited to the immediate area around the turbine foundations, where spudcan legs will come into contact with the seabed.
 Similarly, subtidal cable reburial/repair works (if and when necessary) will affect habitats in the immediate vicinity of cable reburial operations.
-As outlined in volume 1, chapter 3: Project Description, it is expected that, on average, the subsea cables will require up to two visits per year for the first three years, reducing to yearly thereafter for preventative maintenance including routine inspections to ensure the cable is buried to an adequate depth.
-Additional visits may be required by specialised vessels should remedial measures be required, although it is not possible to accurately quantify the area potentially affected. - 3.11.2.64 The impact is predicted to be of local spatial extent (i.e. within Hornsea Three), short term duration, intermittent and reversible.
+These maintenance operations will represent intermittent occurrences throughout the lifetime of the project, with only a small proportion of the total area of temporary habitat loss/disturbance being affected at any one time. - 3.11.2.65 The impact is predicted to be of local spatial extent (i.e. within Hornsea Three), short term duration, intermittent and reversible.
 It is predicted that the impact has the potential to affect fish and shellfish receptors both directly.
 The magnitude is therefore, considered to be negligible.

-3.11.2.65 Sensitivity of receptors to temporary habitat loss/disturbance is discussed in detail in paragraph 3.11.1.7 et seq.
+- 3.11.2.66 Sensitivity of receptors to temporary habitat loss/disturbance is discussed in detail in paragraph 3.11.1.6 et seq.
 The receptors affected by this impact during the operational phase would be largely restricted to those within the Hornsea Three project boundary, i.e. within the Hornsea Three array area, in the immediate vicinity of offshore HVAC booster substations on the Hornsea Three offshore cable corridor and, if cable reburial is required, at discrete sections of the Hornsea Three offshore cable corridor.
-The species most likely to be affected are demersal fish species and shellfish species whose life strategies are strongly connected to the use of the sea bed for shelter (i.e. through burrowing) or for reproduction (e.g. herring and sandeel spawn eggs onto the seabed).
+The species most likely to be affected are demersal fish species and shellfish species whose life strategies are strongly connected to the use of the sea bed for shelter (i.e. through burrowing) or for reproduction (e.g. herring and sandeel spawn eggs onto the seabed). - 3.11.2.67 Most fish and shellfish receptors in the southern North Sea fish and shellfish study area are deemed to be of low vulnerability, high recoverability and of local to international importance within the southern North Sea fish and shellfish study area.
+The sensitivity of these receptors is therefore considered to be low. - 3.11.2.68 Brown crab, European lobster and Nephrops are deemed to be of high vulnerability, medium to high recoverability and of regional importance within the southern North Sea fish and shellfish study area.
+The sensitivity of these receptors is therefore considered to be medium.

-- 3.11.2.66 Most fish and shellfish receptors in the southern North Sea fish and shellfish study area are deemed to be of low vulnerability, high recoverability and of local to international importance within the southern North Sea fish and shellfish study area.
-The sensitivity of these receptors is therefore considered to be low. - 3.11.2.67 Brown crab, European lobster and Nephrops are deemed to be of high vulnerability, medium to high recoverability and of regional importance within the southern North Sea fish and shellfish study area.
-The sensitivity of these receptors is therefore considered to be medium. - 3.11.2.68 Sandeel and herring are deemed to be of high vulnerability, medium recoverability and of regional importance within the southern North Sea fish and shellfish study area.
+3.11.2.69 Sandeel and herring are deemed to be of high vulnerability, medium recoverability and of regional importance within the southern North Sea fish and shellfish study area.
 The sensitivity of these receptors is therefore considered to be medium.